jeajjr/stock-assets-analyser/README.md

 The first ideas, still under elaboration, are to allow the user to learn from past portifolio transactions, allowing one to analyse and help validate their stock market moves and *modus operandi*.
-It should allow the user to simulate the outcome of different past decisions.
+It should allow the user to simulate the outcome of different possibilities for past decisions (i.e., transactions).

 ## Scope